Historical Accuracy (Q&A):

 Sure, there have been other memoirs and biopics that have fallen under scrutiny for their false claims.
 Who can forget the scandal around James Frey and his 2006 memoir of addiction and recovery A Million Little Pieces, an author Oprah had selected for her book club and promoted on her show.
 When it was revealed that some of his bigger claims in the memoir were embellished, Oprah publicly shamed Frey on live television.
 "I feel duped," she said on her hugely popular syndicated talk show.
 "But more importantly, I feel that you betrayed millions of readers."

 So what's the difference with Richard Montañez's story?
-Why is Disney still trying to pass off the Flamin' Hot movie as a true story?
 Why is Montañez's alleged tall tale largely allowed to stand as "fact" in 2023, aside from articles like this one addressing it?
-Perhaps the answers to these questions reveal a deeper and more troubling commentary about the current state of our society, or perhaps it's as simple as FOX Searchlight and Disney figuring most people won't bother to look up the Flamin' Hot true story.
+Perhaps the answers to these questions reveal a deeper and more troubling commentary about the current state of our society, or perhaps it's as simple as FOX Searchlight and Disney figuring most people won't bother to look up the facts behind the movie.
 However, the latter hardly seems to be a believable explanation for why this controversial rags-to-riches tale is still largely being given a pass.